jyoon7/FinalProject/DESIGN.md

 The tags of audio files are accessed through the mutagen library.

 In the opendir() function, the app asks the user to choose a directory (using the "os" library).
-To pass the directory name into the ID3 function, m
+To pass the directory name into the ID3 function, it goes through the os.path.realpath() function to make the name compatible with ID3 function.

+The tags that are appended are:
+    Song title: using "TIT2"
+    Composer: using "TPE1"